FAQ DIVERSITEC

 DIVERSITEC funds comprehensive organisational development projects in the area of diversity, equality and inclusion (DEI) that require a higher level of resources and implementation effort.
 Micro-enterprises (fewer than 10 employees) usually have different needs and a more limited resource base than larger companies.
 For this target group, the Diversity Cheque is the optimal option: it provides a low‑threshold, practical entry point for taking the first steps toward diversity and inclusion.

-• Experience in conducting diversity and equality-related analyses, workshops or coaching sessions in companies
+• Experience in conducting diversity- and equality-related analyses, workshops or coaching sessions in companies

-Selective training or a single diversity course is not sufficient to qualify as a DEI expert in DIVERSITEC projects.
+Occasional trainings or a single diversity course are not sufficient to qualify as a DEI expert in DIVERSITEC projects.
+External DEI expertise is recommended as an external perspective adds valuable insights for your company.

 Examples: